-This was a complete renovation of a five-storey historical Victorian property in the beautiful district of Notting Hill in west London.
+This was a complete renovation of a five-story historical Victorian property in the beautiful district of Notting Hill in central London.
 The shell of the home was intended to be left intact, retaining the history of the building; however, much of the inside was to be modernised, and our job was to provide the architectural hardware which suited the property’s heritage and the new design scheme.

-To accomplish this, we provided a range of our window sashes and casements: our Darlington I lever handle which has a Victorian aesthetic, as well as our Archibald (DK1022) and Beresford (DK1046) door knobs.
+To accomplish this, we provided a range of our window sashes and casements, our Darlington I lever handle (LV1065) which has a Victorian aesthetic, as well as our Archibald (DK1022) and Beresford (DK1046) door knobs.